BigBeill/Food-Recipe-Sharing-Platform/docs/index.md

 Finally, setup Postgres:
 1. Go to `/canadian-nutrient-file/DB_Setup.md` for instructions and code.

-Run the `.bat` file and your good to go
+Run the `.bat` file and you're good to go